beaurel2/Candy-machine/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-A small candy dispenser controlled by an STM32 microcontroller.
+A small candy dispenser controlled by an STM32 microcontroller (Nucleo-Board F446RE).
 The dispenser releases candies when a coin is inserted or the button is pressed and shows the stock level with an RGB LED.

 ---